 Farming in New Zealand will probably be different from what you are used to.
-This information will help you prepare for your new life working on a New Zealand dairy farm.
+This guide will help you prepare for your new life working on a New Zealand dairy farm.

 The New Zealand dairy sector values migrant workers.
 No matter how long you stay in New Zealand, it is important that you enjoy your time working here.